 The following documents are here to assist you in your growth as a Toastmasters Member.
 Only members have access to the Upcoming Role Signup Sheet and Member Roster.

 |Role Signup Sheet

-Use this spreadsheet to sign up for roles in advance and to confirm or cancel your role as needed.
+Use this spreadsheet to sign up for roles in advance.

-This document will help you prepare for overseeing a fun, informative meeting
+This document will help you prepare for your role as Toastmaster, overseeing a fun, informative meeting!